-Which industries are they suitable for?
+Which industries are proximity warning systems suitable for?

 The great thing about proximity warning systems is that they can be deployed across a wide range of industries.
 Our system has been used in industries such as construction, civil engineering, rail, waste recycling, agriculture, warehousing and ports/airports.
 You could incorporate a PWS in most places that might involve people coming into contact with machines!

-Do they go by any other name?
+Do proximity warning systems go by any other name?

 Yes, these systems can have slight naming variations.
 You may also hear of them being called proximity alert system, collision avoidance systems and proximity detection systems, amongst others.

 Are you interested in learning more about how a proximity warning system could work for your business?
 If so, complete the form below and a member of our team will get in touch with you.